AI in B2B sales, end to end

 Matched

 "In your current process, your pre-sales engineers spend 60% of their time on configurations that repeat the same 12 base patterns.
-The AI configurator handles those patterns autonomously — freeing your engineers for the 40% of requests that actually require their expertise.
-For a team of four engineers at your current load, this frees approximately 480 engineering hours per year."
+The AI configurator handles those autonomously, freeing your engineers for the 40% of requests that actually require their expertise.
+For a team of four engineers at your load, that frees roughly 480 engineering hours per year."

 A calculation built from what you told us in the discovery call.